TheHighestBit/logpeek-server/README.md

  - Create snackbar for displaying errors/messages
  - Add support for HTTPS via self-signed certs
  - Check that multiline log entries are handled correctly
- - See if it's maybe possible to display system metrics on the dashboard, such as CPU usage, memory usage, etc.